Daisy Molefe: Gauteng High Court: 2013–2022

 In April 2013, the Judicial Service Commission recommended Molefe for permanent appointment to the Gauteng High Court in Pretoria.
 President Jacob Zuma confirmed her appointment the following month, and she joined the bench on 1 July.

 During her nine years in Pretoria, Molefe's significant judgements included her 2019 ruling in favour of the Economic Freedom Fighters (EFF) in South African National Editors' Forum v EFF, in which the South African National Editors' Forum and five prominent journalists – Adriaan Basson of News24, Pauli van Wyk of the Daily Maverick, Ranjeni Munusamy of Tiso Blackstar, Barry Bateman of Eyewitness News, and Max du Preez of the Vrye Weekblad – attempted to interdict the EFF, its leader Julius Malema, and its supporters from harassing journalists on public and social media platforms.
 Presiding in the Equality Court, Molefe agreed with the EFF's counsel, Tembeka Ngcukaitobi, that journalists did not qualify for legal protections against discriminatory hate speech.
 She also received media attention for a 2022 ruling in which she interdicted the Daily News from reporting on a leaked State Security Agency document.

 While in Gauteng, Molefe served as an acting judge in the Land Claims Court between 2017 and 2020 (including as the court's acting judge president in 2019); as an acting judge in the Labour Appeal Court in 2021; and as an acting judge in the Supreme Court of Appeal on three different occasions between June 2021 and September 2022.
 As an acting judge, she wrote the Supreme Court of Appeal's unanimous judgement in National Director of Public Prosecutions (Ex Parte), which affirmed the urgency of asset preservation orders issued in terms of the Prevention of Organised Crime Act.

 Supreme Court of Appeal: 2022–present

 In October 2022, the Judicial Service Commission interviewed Molefe as a candidate for permanent appointment to the Supreme Court of Appeal.
-She was the least experienced of the 11 candidates interviewed, and acting Judge President Xola Petse was critical of Molefe during the interview, saying that she was "consistently... not at court and no one knew your whereabouts" and that her draft judgements needed to be "knocked into good shape".
+She was the least experienced of the 11 candidates interviewed, and acting President Xola Petse was critical of Molefe during the interview, saying that she was "consistently... not at court and no one knew your whereabouts" and that her draft judgements needed to be "knocked into good shape".
 Nonetheless, Molefe was one of five candidates whom the Judicial Service Commission recommended for appointment, and she joined the Supreme Court of Appeal on 1 December 2022.